diogoslap/zueirachat/README.md

     node server.js

-And zueirachat already be on the way http://localhost:3000
+Now, zueirachat already be on the way http://localhost:3000

 Good studies !